A guide to timing your garden perfectly.

 Planting dates are just one part of a successful garden.
 If you’re still deciding what to grow and where, this step-by-step guide on how to plan your garden walks through the full process.

-Step 1: Find Your Last Frost Date (LFD)
+Step 1: Find Your Last Frost Date (The Anchor for Your Planting Schedule)

 This is the anchor point for your entire planting schedule.